A squiggle line converting toward a straight line

 Dourish, P. (2003).
 The appropriation of interactive technologies: Some lessons from placeless documents.
 Computer Supported Cooperative Work (CSCW).

 .
-This involves simply taking some object in the world and using it for some purpose it was not intended.
+This involves involves taking some object in the world and using it for some purpose it was not intended.
 This is actually something that every human does.
 Some might even consider it a defining human characteristic.
 For example, you appropriate when you take a broom and use it as a sword; you appropriate when you cut down a tree and carve it into a boat.
 The process here is a abductive leap from a simple observation about some object to a different vision for how that object might be used to achieve a goal 8 8

 Kolko, J. (2010).
 Abductive thinking and sensemaking: The drivers of design synthesis.
 Design Issues.